 Two nō schools, the Kanze and the Kongō, as well as the Ōkura school of kyōgen, put on five different plays each night, and as night fell the audience packed in for the rare opportunity to view nō on an open-air stage.
-The theme of the 66th annual performance in 2015 was "The 120th Anniversary of the Founding of Heian Shrine: Feelings of the Gods & Winds of Prayer", and the 2016 performance theme was "A Prayer for Recovery and Peace for the Olympic Year".
+Each year a theme is chosen that will be reflected in the choice of plays.
+For example, the theme of the 66th annual performance in 2015 was "The 120th Anniversary of the Founding of Heian Shrine: Feelings of the Gods & Winds of Prayer", and the 2016 performance theme was "A Prayer for Recovery and Peace for the Olympic Year".

-Tickets are available for 4,000 yen in advance and 5,000 yen at the door, and explanatory booklets in Japanese are on sale with a commemorative clear file.
+Tickets are available for 4,000 yen in advance and 5,000 yen at the door, and explanatory booklets in Japanese with a short English summary page are on sale with a commemorative clear file.

-Take a look at the photos to explore the world of the 65th, 66th, and 67th annual takigi nō and learn more about the plays and their captivating stories!
+Take a look at the photos to explore the world of Kyoto's annual takigi nō and learn more about the plays and their captivating stories!

 Things to See/Do

-Consult the official Kyoto Takigi Nō website here.
+Please consult the official Kyoto Takigi Nō website.

 2014 Takigi Noh